Celebrating Our Legacy

 How to Fest

 ABFF’s live events take place in Miami Beach, one of the world’s most desirable destinations.
-Events are held at three to four venues nearby the festival’s host hotels, and it is purposely designed this way to create a nurturing atmosphere, that encourages networking.
+Events are held at three to four venues nearby the festival’s host hotels, and it is purposely designed this way to create a centralized environment, that encourages networking.
 Attendees take in viewing experiences, networking events, and talks centered around the business of entertainment, as a collective.

 For the best festival experience, purchase your ABFF pass in advance while available (provides access to all live and virtual events), and consider staying at one of the festival’s host hotels for convenience.